-11.1.
-Risk Management Framework
+12.1 Risk Management Framework

-The NEF's Risk Management Framework is based on Committee of Sponsoring Organizations of the Treadway Commission (COSO), Institute of Risk Management Standards of South Africa (IRMSA) Code of Practice and PFMA & Treasury regulations.
+The NEF's Risk Management Framework is based on Committee of Sponsoring Organisations of the Treadway Commission (COSO), Institute of Risk Management Standards of South Africa (IRMSA) Code of Practice and PFMA & Treasury regulations.

-The ERM (Enterprise-wide risk management) methodology of the NEF consists of the following interrelated components: internal environment, objective setting, risk identification, risk assessment, risk control and response, risk monitoring and reporting, and risk performance measurement.
+The ERM (Enterprise-Wide Risk Management) methodology of the NEF consists of the following interrelated components: internal environment, objective setting, risk identification, risk assessment, risk control and response, risk monitoring and reporting, and risk performance measurement.
 These components are derived from best practice with respect to ERM governance.

 The Framework is continuously benchmarked against best practice such as the International standard on Risk Management (ISO 31000) and KING IV; and where required, relevant changes are made to the Framework.
-The Framework is currently being benchmarked to the updated COSO Framework that was issued during September 2017.
+The Framework was benchmarked to the updated COSO Framework and relevant changes were made to the NEF Risk Management Framework.

-The Risk assessment process results in the output of the risk universe, allowing key risks to be identified.
-The Risk assessment exercise is completed on an annual basis and divisional risk registers are updated on a quarterly basis to identify any emerging risks and track progress.
+The Risk Assessment process results in the output of the risk universe, allowing key risks to be identified.
+The Risk Assessment exercise is completed on an annual basis and divisional risk registers are updated on a quarterly basis to identify any emerging risks and track progress.

-11.2.
-Risk Strategy (Risk Register)
+12.2 Risk Strategy (Risk Register)